altalanta/clinical-survival-ml/README.md

 - **Explainability**: SHAP- and PDP-based interpretability to understand model predictions.
 - **Automated Reporting**: Generation of a complete, interactive HTML report.

+## Key Features

+- **End-to-End Survival Pipeline:** From data preprocessing to model evaluation and explainability.
+- **Configurability:** Easily configure all aspects of the pipeline via YAML files, including feature definitions, model parameters, and cross-validation strategy.
+- **Data Quality Gate:** Integrated with Great Expectations to ensure the quality and integrity of input data, preventing errors before they impact the pipeline.
+- **Automated Hyperparameter Tuning:** Leverages Optuna for efficient and effective hyperparameter searches.
+- **Intermediate Caching:** Caches the results of expensive computations (like data preprocessing) to dramatically speed up subsequent runs.
+- **Advanced Explainability:** Generates SHAP explanations to understand model predictions at a global and local level.
+- **Counterfactual Explanations for Actionable Insights:** Uses DiCE to generate "what-if" scenarios.

 ## Installation

 1.  **Clone the repository:**